 DeGrave would love to support the humanist community with more invocations in the future and will always speak up for his values.
 “It is tiring but I really want my kids and their generation to have a better life.
 Honestly, I think that everyone wants the same thing.
 The problem is that, for certain groups, this means resisting any changes that even slightly appear to change or challenge the current status quo.”

-Thanks to dedicated everyday humanist heroes like Matthew DeGrave, we’re confidently looking ahead at the work that needs to be done to ensure a better life for future generations and not letting our challenges block our view.
+Thanks to dedicated everyday humanist heroes like Matthew DeGrave, the humanist community is confidently looking ahead at the work that needs to be done to ensure a better life for future generations and not letting our challenges block our view.